-Ray, originally from North East Victoria, joined Alice Springs Veterinary team in March 2016.
+Ray, originally from North East Victoria, joined the Alice Springs Veterinary Hospital team in March 2016.

 In 2015, Ray had decided to travel through the UK and Europe returning back to Australia to spend Christmas catching up with friends in Alice Springs.
 Working as a general mechanic for years and having a change of heart, Ray found the opportunity to do some work experience with the Alice Springs Veterinary Hospital and amazingly loved it, accepting the position of a Trainee Veterinary Nurse.
-Ray is now a Cert 4 qualified Veterinary Nursing and is one of the hardest working members of our team!
+Ray obtained his Certificate IV in Veterinary Nursing in record time - a reflection of his committment and dedication to his training and his work.

-Currently petless, Ray hopes to adopt a camp dog or his favourite breed, a cattle dog one day soon but at the moment gets by with cuddles from his patients every day!
+Ray is currently petless but one day hopes to adopt a camp dog or a cattle dog (his favourite breed, but don't tell our other patients!).
+At the moment he gets by with cuddles from his patients every day!

 Ray is an "outdoorsy" type, who enjoys travel, rock climbing, mountain biking, hiking, camping and has hopes to someday be able to play the Ukulele.
 He also makes a great lime tart for our staff celebrations!